LuisAlva1987/American_Hospital_Association_Survey/README.md

 ### Hospital Performance

-* **Has the volume of hospital participation increase or decrease over the years?**
+**Has the volume of hospital participation increase or decrease over the years?**

 In order to find the answer to this questions, first we need find how many hospitals participated each year the survey was conducted.
-We can achieve this by counting facility ID grouped by release period ordering by facility ID count DESC to also find the year with the most hospital participation (query below).
+We can achieve this by counting hospital_count  (facility_id) grouped by year (release_period) ordered by hospital_count DESC to also find the year with the most and least hospital participation.
   ```sql
   SELECT
      release_period AS year,